APSSC Executive Board Elections

 Positions Available for Nomination

 Communications and Marketing Officer (CMO): Serves as the exclusive liaison between the APSSC and the APS Webmaster.
-The CMO is responsible for developing, soliciting, and updating website content, developing and publishing the APSSC monthly e-mail newsletter, designing and disseminating marketing materials for the APSSC, and taking minutes for the Executive Board meetings.
+The CMO is responsible for developing, soliciting, and updating social media content, recommending content for the APSSC Science Xpress newsletter, disseminating marketing materials for the APSSC, and taking minutes for the Executive Board meetings.
 The CMO also coordinates the volunteer program with the MVO at the convention.

 Graduate Advocate (GA): Serves as the graduate students’ advocate; is responsible for the Student Grant Competition, including advertising, organizing the review process, and the final selection of winners.
 The Graduate Advocate also serves as Chair of the second Naked Truth Panel on surviving graduate school at the Annual Convention.

-Membership and Volunteers Officer (MVO): Helps facilitate student affiliates’ travel and boarding to APS Convention, as well as design membership recruiting programs and materials for APSSC Campus Representatives program.
+Membership and Volunteers Officer (MVO): Helps facilitate student affiliates’ travel and boarding to APS Convention, as well as managing membership recruiting programs and disseminating materials for APSSC Campus Representatives program.
 The MVO serves as liaison between the Meetings Manager and the APS staff on site to co-coordinate volunteers with CMO at the convention.

 Student Awards Officer: Responsible for advising the APSSC on issues and projects relating to international and underrepresented groups, organizing the RISE Research Award competition review process, and selecting the final winners and participants in the symposium.
 Serves as the coordinator for the Student Research Award process.
 The SRC’s responsibilities tend to be heaviest during the months surrounding the Student Research Award competition (mid-January to mid-April).

 Student Notebook Editor: Serves as the exclusive liaison between APSSC and the APS Observer.
-The Editor must review and endorse any submissions claiming to represent the APSSC before they are forwarded to APS for any further consideration.
-The Editor is responsible for soliciting, writing articles, and announcements for the Student Notebook in the APS Observer with the appropriate and necessary materials by given deadlines.
+The editor must review and endorse any submissions claiming to represent the APSSC before they are forwarded to APS for any further consideration.
+The editor is responsible for soliciting, drafting articles, and announcements for the Student Notebook in the APS Observer with the appropriate and necessary materials by given deadlines.